A rich, dark, and sticky honey cake spiced up with fiery ginger and zesty orange. A delicious way to celebrate a sweet New Year – or a treat any time!

 Growing up, my Mum never made honey cake for Rosh Hashanah.
 She would make an enormous slab of the darkest, stickiest, sweetest ginger cake, which had a very generous amount of golden syrup in it, instead.

 Size is everything

-I say enormous, it’s possible that since I was quite small, everything just seemed big, and I only remember it being a vast expanse of cake when it was really just a completely normal size.
+I say enormous, it’s possible that since I was quite small, everything just seemed big.
+Maybe I only remember it being a vast expanse of cake when it was really just a completely normal size.
 Although I do seem to remember her baking it in a roasting tin, then cutting into loaves.
 But memory plays tricks, so who knows?

-Unfortunately, the completion of photography happened almost exactly at lunchtime, so we shared a little slice and then put it away until we’d eaten something a bit, well, healthier for our lunch.
-It was quite hard to concentrate on our cheese salad sandwiches though, knowing what was waiting for dessert!
+Unfortunately, the completion of photography happened almost exactly at lunchtime.
+Rather than tuck in, we shared a little slice and then put it away until we’d eaten something a bit more savoury for our lunch.
+It was quite hard to concentrate on cheese salad sandwiches though, knowing what was waiting for dessert!

 Shana Tova U’Metuka

 The cake was just as gooey and sticky and rich and spicy as I’d hoped, with a wonderful honey flavour – the perfect homage to my Mum’s ginger cake, while still being definitely a honey cake.

 Makes 1 loaf cake – cuts into 8-12 slices.